a-youss/Commandline-Injection-with-Shellshock/Commandline Injection with Shellshock.md

     () { :;}; /bin/sleep 20|/sbin/sleep 20|/usr/bin/sleep 20

 ## How Does Shellshock Impact Systems?
-It affects all applications and products that use Bash shell and parse enviroment variables values.
+It affects all systems that use Bash shell and parse environment variables values.
 If an application executes another binary, it's likely that Bash is being used.
-There were a couple of cases and patches released to remedy this vulnerability.
+There were a couple of patches released to remedy this vulnerability.
 The latest patch for CVE-2014-7169 introduced changes to how Bash evaluates environment variables [4].

 ## How does Shellshock actually work?
 In a vulnerable version of bash the output of the following the following command is a line containing only the word vulnerable.